 The site remained in closure and no mining activity occurred on the site during the reporting period.
-Monitoring of deposited dust is undertaken on a monthly basis, with results presented in Table 7.
-An elevated mean annual dust deposition level of 6.0 g/m2/month was recorded at site D12 and reported to the DPI&E for administrative purposes.
-This result has been determined to be unrelated to the development and attributable to the ongoing drought conditions and regional dust events experienced during the course of the year.
+Monitoring of deposited dust is undertaken on a monthly basis, with results within the criteria of 4g/m2/month (Table 7).

 Table 7 - Depositional Dust